spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 Does SCDF use message broker?

 No. The Data Flow and Skipper servers do not interact with the message broker.
-Streaming applications deployed by Data flow connect to the connect to the message broker to publish and consume messages.
+Streaming applications deployed by Data flow connect to the message broker to publish and consume messages.

 <!--END_QUESTION-->